ccollihoo/machines/README.md

     * it can be the overall admin or an "organization admin"
     * the organization admin only can handle organizational dashsboards
     * it also can add new data sources

+ This setup enables every account to be "Editor".